linkerd/website/linkerd.io/content/2.12/tasks/install-helm.md

 ## Setting High-Availability

-Both charts contain a file `values-ha.yaml` that override some default values as to set things up under a high-availability scenario, analogous to the `--ha` option in `linkerd install`.
+Both charts contain a file `values-ha.yaml` that overrides some default values as to set things up under a high-availability scenario, analogous to the `--ha` option in `linkerd install`.
 Values such as higher number of replicas, higher memory/cpu limits and affinities are specified in those files.